bostontrader/acctwerx/tests/testplan.md

 	I will call every URL I can enumerate.
 I want to verify basic functionality and screen content.
 Also verify successful flash messages.

 * Validation.
 Make data-entry style errors to trigger validation messages.
+If an error won't trigger a validation message, then it's some other kind of error and belongs to...

 * Request Errors.
-Make any other kind of error, reasonably within the bound of this application's testing.
+Make any other kind of error, reasonably within the bounds of this application's testing.

 This is a giant can of worms.
 Here are the considerations:

 1. When an http request is received by nginx, nginx may use php-fpm and php in order to produce a response.
-Said request can in principal be as bizarre, twisted, and malicious as the evil genius of some demented hacker can possible conceive.
+Said request can in principal be as bizarre, twisted, and malicious as the evil genius of some demented hacker can possibly conceive.
 Which http verb?
 Which headers?
 What URL?
  Which query string and POST variables, etc. I assume that nginx, et.al. are tested "well enough".
 Since it's not feasible for me to improve upon their existing testing, I'll instead simply rely upon it as "good enough."